 Through modes of research partnership that are reciprocal and redistributive, collaborators will demonstrate that “humanities without walls” is not only a metaphor but also a strategic commitment to imagining and doing academic work more inclusively—with universal access, social equity and racial diversity always front of mind.

-The deadline for the first round of proposals is November 15, 2021; a CFP will be issued in March.
+The deadline for the first round of proposals is November 15, 2021.
 CAHI has seed money to incentivize the work of exploring such collaborations.
-Details about a competition for seed funding are forthcoming.

 Predoctoral Career Diversity Summer Workshop